owenrrr/Data-Visualization/README.md

 ​	put the json files in the directory named 'json'.
 Specially, json only can have at most 4 keys.

 ​	I use the github project from <a href="https://github.com/Jannchie/Historical-ranking-data-visualization-based-on-d3.js">here</a> .
-Maybe you can visit his project , that's better. lol
+Maybe you can visit his project , that will be better.